 Beth Israel Deaconess Medical Center

 The Beth Israel Deaconess Medical Center (BIDMC) is a biomedical research institution and a major teaching hospital of Harvard Medical School.
-BIDMC derives over $130 million per year from extramural sources, including over $80 million per year from the NIH, for its research programs.
-Given the adjacency of the Beth Israel Deaconess Medical Center to Harvard Medical School, Brigham & Women’s Hospital, the Dana Farber Cancer Institute and Children’s Hospital, the critical mass of outstanding biomedical research in a single location is a great advantage of this program.
+BIDMC derives over $130 million per year from extramural sources for its research programs.
+Given the adjacency of the Beth Israel Deaconess Medical Center to Harvard Medical School and its affiliated institutions, the critical mass of outstanding biomedical research in a single location is a great advantage of this program.